The Gospel

 Church

-We believe in the Church: the body and bride of the Lord Jesus Christ into which all true believers of the present age are placed; the members of this spiritual body should assemble themselves together in autonomous local churches.
-The local church is God’s household, the pillar and foundation of the truth, and a kingdom of priests.
-The local church consists of baptized believers associated by like faith, for worship, evangelism, prayer, fellowship, discipline, teaching, united testimony, and the observance of the two ordinances.
+We believe that the Church is the body and bride of the Lord Jesus Christ into which all true believers of the present age are placed.
+The mission of the church is to make disciples of Jesus.
+This is accomplished through proclaiming the gospel, baptizing those who trust in Christ for salvation, and teaching them to observe all of his commands.
+The members of this spiritual body should assemble themselves together in autonomous local churches.
+The local church consists of baptized believers associated by faith, for worship, evangelism, prayer, fellowship, discipline, teaching, united testimony, and the observance of the two ordinances.
+The goal of church discipline is to maintain the purity of the church through the restoration of disobedient believers to faithful living or removal from church membership those whose lives are not consistent with their confession of faith in Christ.
 We believe that God has established two offices for the local church; that of pastor, one who is mature, who oversees, and shepherds; and that of deacon, one who serves.

 Eph.
 4:4; Acts 2:41-47; 1 Cor.
 12:12-13; Heb.
 10:25; Matt.
 18:15-18; Matt.
 28:19; Acts 8:26-39; 1 Cor.
 11:23-28, 5:1-5; 1 Tim.
 3:15; 1 Pet.
 2:9; Rev. 1:6.